pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 #### Step C — Task Selection (ONLY from CONTROL_PLANE TASK_LEDGER)

-Selection algorithm (deterministic):
+Selection algorithm (deterministic, anti-loop):

+0. Build sets from TASK_LEDGER:

+   - DONE_SET = all Task IDs under DONE
+   - DOING_SET = all Task IDs under DOING
+   - TODO_SET = all Task IDs under TODO
+   - BLOCKED_SET = all Task IDs under BLOCKED

-1. If any DOING exists: continue that task first
+1. If DOING exists: continue that task first (max 1 DOING).

-2. Else pick highest priority TODO:
+2. Else pick highest priority TODO **not in DONE_SET**:

-   - Priority order: P0 (Windows runnable / golden path / logging) > P1 (core product) > P2 (nice-to-have) > P3 (optional)
+   - Priority order: P0 (Windows runnable / golden path / logging) > P1 (stability/orchestration/install) > P2 (demo loop features) > P3 (nice-to-have)
-   - Tie-breakers: tasks that unblock many others, tasks with smallest surface area first
+   - Tie-breakers: tasks that unblock many others, smallest surface area first

-3. Pick only tasks that are small, reversible, testable
+3. Anti-loop rule (MANDATORY):

+   - If a candidate task ID is already in DONE_SET (duplicate / drift), DO NOT select it.
+   - Instead, record a one-line RUN LOG note: `SKIP_DUPLICATE_DONE: <task-id>` and select the next eligible TODO.

+4. Fast-path reconciliation (speed without chaos):
+   - If the selected task appears to be already implemented (code exists), you may treat this as a **LEDGER_SYNC** action:
+     - Verify quickly (cheapest relevant check)
+     - Move it to DONE with a real checkpoint commit hash
+     - Then (still in the same AUTO cycle) you may sync/close up to **N** additional already-implemented TODO tasks **only if** they are in the same surface area and verifiable with the same minimal checks.

 Record selection in RUN LOG.